imagej/imagej.github.io/_pages/Linux_command_line_tutorial.md

 `[tomancak@madmax /]$ pwd`
 `/`

-**.** - current directory, if we want to for example execute a script in the current directory we do it like this:
+**.** - current directory, if we want to, for example, execute a script in the current directory we do it like this:

 `./executable_script`

-This tells the interpreter to look for the file executable\_script in the current directory and not somewhere else.
+This tells the interpreter to look for the file `executable\_script` in the current directory and not somewhere else.

 **..** - one directory up

 `[tomancak@madmax projects]$ cd ..`
 `[tomancak@madmax /]`

-** pressing tab ** - auto-completion, we don't need to type long names of directories, start typing the name and press **tab** and the linux system will either auto-complete or show you the options you have
+**pressing tab** - auto-completion, we don't need to type long names of directories, start typing the name and press **tab** and the linux system will either auto-complete or show you the options you have.

 `[tomancak@madmax ~]$ cd /projects/toman + press tab`
 `[tomancak@madmax ~]$ cd /projects/tomancak_lightsheet`